haofanwang/Lora-for-Diffusers/README.md

 python convert_lora_safetensor_to_diffusers.py
 ```

+We have made a PR for diffusers on this [issue](https://github.com/huggingface/diffusers/pull/2403), you can use it on diffusers soon!

 # How to train your Lora?

 Diffusers has provide a simple [train_text_to_image_lora.py](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image) to train your on Lora model.
 Please follow its instruction to install requirements.